wader/fq/README.md

 ## Install

-Download archive from [releases](https://github.com/wader/fq/releases) page for your platform, unarchive and move the executable to `PATH`.
+Download archive from [releases](https://github.com/wader/fq/releases) page for your platform, unarchive it and move the executable to `PATH` etc.

 ### Homebrew